dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 #### Legacy macro-based Actions

-Before C++11, the functor-based actions were not supported; the old way of writing actions was through a set of `ACTION*` macros.
-We suggest to avoid them in new code; they hide a lot of logic behind the macro, potentially leading to harder-to-understand compiler errors.
+Before C++11, the functor-based actions were not supported; the old way of writing actions was through m_a set of `ACTION*` macros.
+We suggest to avoid them in new code; they hide m_a lot of logic behind the macro, potentially leading to harder-to-understand compiler errors.
 Nevertheless, we cover them here for completeness.